o19s/ubi-website/docs/index.md

 ## Welcome to User Behavior Insights (UBI)!

-UBI is a data standard along with a collection of tools and search engine plugins created with the goal of helping search engineers develop a better understanding of the behaviors of users.
+UBI is a [data standard](standard.md) along with a collection of [tools and search engine plugins](tools.md) created to help search engineers gain and utilize an improved understanding of users' actions.

 ## Reference Implementation